 The burden of proof always falls on the party who initiated the separation (moving party).
-If the issue is a voluntary quit, it will be the claimant's responsibility to prove the quit was for good cause attributable to the employer.
-However, you must defend your position if the claimant alleges he quit for work-related reasons.
+If the issue is a voluntary quit, it will be the responsibility of the former employee, called the claimant, to prove the quit was for good cause attributable to the employer.
+However, you must be prepared to defend your position if the claimant alleged the quit was for work-related reasons.

-If the issue is a discharge, the burden of proof is on you to show that, according to state unemployment regulations, you were justified in dismissing this person.
+If the issue is a discharge, the burden of proof is on you as the employer to show that, according to state unemployment regulations, you were justified in dismissing this person.
 Misconduct must be established to disqualify the claimant from receiving benefits.
 Misconduct is generally defined as a "willful and wanton disregard of the employer's legitimate business interests with evil or malicious intent."
 Gross negligence may also fall within the definition of misconduct.